Nancy Kassebaum: Early life and education

-Nancy Josephine Landon was born in Topeka, Kansas on July 29, 1932, the daughter of Kansas First Lady Theo (née Cobb) and Governor Alf Landon.
+Nancy Josephine Landon was born in Topeka, Kansas, on July 29, 1932, the daughter of Kansas first lady Theo (née Cobb) and Governor Alf Landon.
 She attended Topeka High School, and graduated in 1950.
 She graduated from the University of Kansas in Lawrence in 1954, where she was a member of Kappa Alpha Theta, and where she met her first husband, John Philip Kassebaum.
-They were married in 1955.
 In 1956, she received a master's degree in diplomatic history from the University of Michigan.
-They settled in Maize, Kansas, where they raised four children.

 She worked as vice president of Kassebaum Communications, a family-owned company that operated several radio stations.
 Kassebaum also served on the Maize School Board.
 In 1975, she and Philip were legally separated; their divorce became final in March 1979.
-Kassebaum worked in Washington, D.C., as a caseworker for Senator James B. Pearson of Kansas in 1975, but returned to Kansas the following year.
+Kassebaum worked in Washington, D.C. as a caseworker for Senator James B. Pearson of Kansas in 1975, but returned to Kansas the following year.

 Career

 Elections

 In late 1977, Senator Pearson announced he would not seek re-election to a third full term.
 The unexpected announcement of a rare open seat immediately drew a flood of candidates into the 1978 Republican primary, including two highly respected state senators, three successful businessmen, three others, and Nancy Kassebaum.

 At the time that she entered the race, Kassebaum was legally separated from her husband, Philip, but not yet divorced.
 She chose to use the name Nancy Landon Kassebaum, to capitalize on her father's political reputation in the state.
-She defeated eight other Republicans in the 1978 primary elections to replace retiring Republican James B. Pearson, and then defeated former Democratic representative William R. Roy (who narrowly lost a previous election bid to Kansas's junior senator, Bob Dole, in 1974) in the general election.
+She defeated eight other Republicans in the 1978 primary elections to replace Pearson, and then defeated former Democratic representative William R. Roy (who narrowly lost a previous election bid to Kansas's junior senator, Bob Dole, in 1974) in the general election.
 For the rest of her political career, she was primarily known as Nancy Kassebaum.
+She was the first woman ever elected to a full term in the Senate without succeeding her spouse.
 She was re-elected to her Senate seat in 1984 and 1990, but did not seek re-election in 1996.

 Tenure

 Key issues

 From the start of her Senate tenure, Kassebaum defied stereotypes, voting moderate to liberal on most social issues, but conservative on federal spending and government mandates.
-She helped lead an unsuccessful bi-partisan effort to curb soaring federal deficits in the early years of the Reagan administration.
+She helped lead an unsuccessful bi-partisan effort to curb soaring U.S. federal deficits in the early years of the presidency of Ronald Reagan.
 But she developed a reputation as a centrist broker, with significant impact on key issues in both foreign policy and domestic affairs.

-Kassebaum is known for her health care legislation, known as the Kennedy–Kassebaum Health Insurance Portability and Accountability Act, which was co-sponsored by U.S. senator Ted Kennedy from Massachusetts, a Democrat.
+Kassebaum was known for her health care legislation, known as the Kennedy–Kassebaum Health Insurance Portability and Accountability Act, which was co-sponsored by U.S. senator Ted Kennedy from Massachusetts, a Democrat.
 She was also active in foreign policy.
 She expressed strong support of anti-apartheid measures against South Africa in the 1980s.

-Secretary of Defense William S. Cohen and Nancy Kassebaum answer a reporter's question during a joint press briefing in 1997.
+Secretary of Defense William Cohen and Nancy Kassebaum answer a reporter's question during a joint press briefing in 1997.